adobe/aio-cli-plugin-aem-cloud-service-migration/config/README.md

     (NOTE : Expects an array of project details objects.)
     -   `projectPath` : The absolute path to the project folder.
     -   `existingContentPackageFolder` : relative path(s) (w.r.t. the project folder) to the existing
      content package(s) that needs to be restructured.
-(NOTE : Expects an array of relative paths.)
+(NOTE : Expects an array of relative paths to existing content packages, NOT bundle/jar artifacts.)
     -   `relativePathToExistingFilterXml` : The relative path (w.r.t. the existing content package folder) to the vault filter.xml file.
 For example : `/src/main/content/META-INF/vault/filter.xml`
     -   `relativePathToExistingJcrRoot` : The relative path (w.r.t. the existing content package